-In the Department of Defense's fiscal year 2003 budget submission, the Air Force did not request a sufficient amount to fully fund the purchase of 15 C - 17 cargo aircraft per year.
+In the Department of Defense's fiscal year 2003 budget submission, the Air Force did not request a sufficient amount to fully fund the purchase of 15 C-17 cargo aircraft per year.
 Instead, it requested only the amount of funds it expected to obligate each year to start production of 15 aircraft, and financed the remaining costs in later years.
 This financing scheme runs counter to the "full funding" principles which guide Federal government procurement practice, and thereby creates a future liability for the Air Force and Congress.
-For this reason, the conferees disapprove the Air Force's C - 17 financing proposal.
-As such, the conference agreement includes an increase of \$585,900,000 over the budget request to fully fund the purchase of 15 C - 17 aircraft in fiscal year 2003.
-Additionally, the conferees agree to retain House language which directs that funds made available within the "Aircraft Procurement, Air Force" account be used for advance procurement of 15 aircraft. (page 206)
+For this reason, the conference agreement includes an increase of \$585,900,000 over the budget request to fully fund the purchase of 15 C - 17 aircraft in fiscal year 2003.
+Additionally, the conference agree to retain House language which directs that funds made available within the "Aircraft Procurement, Air Force" account be used for advance procurement of 15 aircraft. (page 206)